ubuntu-mate/ubuntu-mate.org/pages/pre-release.md

     </div>
 </div>

-The Ubuntu MATE .iso image allows you to try Ubuntu MATE without changing your computer at all, and at your option to install it permanently later.
+The Ubuntu MATE .iso image allows you to try Ubuntu MATE without changing your computer at all, with an option to install it permanently later.
 You will need at least 512MiB of RAM to install from this image.
 The image can be burned to a DVD, mounted as an ISO file, or be directly written to a USB stick using a utility like `dd` or `ddrescue` (from the `gddrescue` package), for example:

     sudo ddrescue -d -D --force ISO_32_FILE /dev/sdx sudo ddrescue -d -D --force ISO_64_FILE /dev/sdx

-If you want to make a bootable USB with Windows try [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/).
+If you want to make a bootable USB with Windows, try [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/).

 If you direct download the .iso image please make sure the appropriate MD5 hash matches.